Mubashir9/pong_rl/README.md

 This project demonstrates end-to-end reinforcement learning development, from environment creation to agent training and evaluation.
 The AI agent learns to play Pong using only sparse rewards (+1 for scoring, -1 for opponent scoring) and develops sophisticated gameplay strategies through trial and error.

+## Game Rules

+The goal of the game is simple just defend the pong ball and you get a score if the other player misses.
+First to 5 points wins the game.

 ## Demo
 ![Pong AI Demo](pong_demo.gif)